janjur/readable-pylint-messages/README.md

 ## wrong-import-position
 #### C0413 - Import "%s" should be placed at the top of the module
 Used when code and imports are mixed
+## old-style-class
+#### C1001 - Old-style class defined.
+Used when a class is defined that does not inherit from anotherclass and does not inherit explicitly from "object".
+This message can't be emitted when using Python >= 3.0.
 ## syntax-error
 #### E0001 -
 Used when a syntax error is raised for a module.